 “An ounce of prevention is worth a pound of cure” (B Franklin, 1706-1790).
 Pest prevention is a central component of integrated pest management and organic pest management strategies.
 Crop rotation and crop planning (i.e. timing and spacing), good nutrient and water management, enhancing natural enemies and choosing disease or insect resistant varieties will enhance the resilience ...

 Forage production is of primary importance to Oregon's livestock enterprises and agriculture economy.
 Pastures are kept in good condition by controlling weeds, fertilizing and most importantly, managing livestock.
 Implementing pasture management and grazing principles will increase forage yield and quality, provide a healthier place for livestock and improve farm aesthetics.

 Nutrient Management, Managing nutrients, whether it is synthetic fertilizer or manure and other organic fertilizers requires planning.
 Determining which type of fertilizer to apply, the application rate and timing are key factors in managing soil to improve crop yield and quality, reduce fertilizer costs and help protect the environment.

 Explains the relationship between high soil pH and nutrient deficiencies in blueberries, rhododendrons, azaleas, and other ornamental crops.
-Color photos illustrate symptoms of pH-induced nutrient deficieny.
-Presents step-by-step instructions for lowering soil pH, either before a crop is planted or...
+Color photos illustrate symptoms of pH-induced nutrient deficiency.
+Presents step-by-step instructions for lowering soil pH, either before a crop is planted or after establishment.